markuskimius/cafe/README.md

 ## Assumptions

-Cafe assumes all packages are installed under a directory defined by `$CAFE`:
+Packages are assumed to be installed under `$CAFE`:

 ```bash
 +-- $CAFE